Sterophonick/RetroPie-More/README.md

 ## Emulators
 - [ ] - gnash - GNU Flash Player
+- [X] - quasi88 - Replacement of the Quasi88 scriptmodule, this one actually works.

 ## Libretro Cores
 - [X] - lr-theodore - Thomson TO8 Emu for libretro.
 Working properly.